Why this page exists

 - Information about the possibilities of redress (Articles 20 and 21 DSA, judicial redress).

-Doctena gives priority treatment to notices submitted by entities designated as trusted flaggers by the Digital Services Coordinator of their member state.
-Trusted flagger submissions are routed to a dedicated queue and acknowledged within one business day.
+Although Article 22 does not bind Doctena as a small enterprise, we voluntarily give priority treatment to notices submitted by entities designated as trusted flaggers by the Digital Services Coordinator of their member state.
+Trusted flagger submissions are routed to a dedicated queue.

 Organisations interested in trusted-flagger status should consult their national Digital Services Coordinator.
 Doctena does not designate trusted flaggers directly.